Chef Justine’s Six Strategies for Winning at Thanksgiving

 5. Send leftovers home with your guests.

-While my mom and Lisa manage the cleanup, I pack leftovers for everyone to take home.
+While friends and family manage the cleanup, I pack leftovers for everyone to take home.
 That way, we’re not left with more than we can eat.

 6. Stock Up.